When Homelands Were Celebrated

 Altman concludes that “the current suite of programs based on paternalism and punishment is looking to recentralise homelanders for surveillance and to reprogram their subjectivities, or lifeways, to match those of mainstream Australians.
 And yet there is no evidence that any of this is working.”

-You can read the full article in Land Rights News here on page 9.
+You can read the full article in Land Rights News here.